Using HTTP/2 Push on your web server

 When you load this page fresh in Chrome, with developer tools open (and with that cookie cleared) you should see the Initiator as "Push / Other" and also a very short download time, with no Green waiting time for the first byte:

 As mentioned above, support of this is fairly light at the moment and most people who can benefit this will be using Apache, CloudFlare or Akamai.
-I'm not sure what other servers support this (nghttp2 does as this is the underlying code for Apache and Nginx as well as a few others) but do expect this list to grow.
+I'm not sure what other servers support this (nghttp2 does as this is the underlying code for Apache as well as a few others) but do expect this list to grow.

 On the client side, all the modern browsers but Safari support HTTP/2 Push.
 However they all treat a push as a push to cache, so only cacheable resources that would be used on the page anyway can be pushed.
 This of course also means that you need to ensure you are setting HTTP Caching Headers on these resources so when it's pushed, it's cached and then used by the page!